 Big Ben hasn’t been silent before then since 2007, which, again, was for maintenance and repair reasons.

 Big Ben has a little brother in Little Ben, a replica of the tower found elsewhere in the city.
-It’s around 20 feet or 6 metres tall, which means it’s still a towering structure in its own right!
+It’s around 20 feet or 6 meters tall, which means it’s still a towering structure in its own right!

 The renovations at the tower will, believe it or not, bring toilet facilities to Big Ben for the very first time.